13 Meanings

 I put my fingers against the glass

-I Dreamed I Saw St. Augustine Lyrics as written by Bob Dylan
+Cover art for I Dreamed I Saw St. Augustine lyrics by Bob Dylan

 A little-heard classic.
 This song is, unlikely as it sounds, a precursor to Dylan's 'Christian Phase'... he is saying that he is guilty of dismissing the Saint's ideals without giving them a hearing, and therefore culpable of his death.
 Because of the 'glass' separation of space, time, and language between himself and St. Augustine (& his writings), he cannot become aware of anything beyond this sin of omission.
 'Bowed my head and cried' signifies remorse, and there is nothing more he can do.